bionicles/tree_plus/README.md

 3. **End-to-End Tests**: These tests will be written to ensure that the entire system works from the user's perspective.
 They will simulate real user scenarios, such as passing in multiple directories at once.

 4. **Performance Tests**: We will also test how the tool performs with large directory structures to ensure it remains performant and doesn't consume excessive resources.

+# Distribution
+To distribute your package on PyPI, you'll need to create a PyPI account, then create a source distribution and/or a wheel distribution, then upload your distributions with twine.